Ferroxius/Palette/Alpyne_Installation.md

 **Set the game language to English**
 This is a temporary measure as Wabbajack requires the english version of the game to work correctly.
 You can revert the language back after installation

-**Setting up Creation Kit**
-- When installing Creation Kit ensure it is installed inside Skyrim Special Edition's directory (Same folder as its .exe file)
-- Run Creation Kit at least once.
-On starting up it'll ask you to extract scripts, click yes and wait for that to finish
-- Once Creation Kit has finished loading, exit.

 ## Wabbajack Installation
 **Installing Wabbajack**